Commodities Commodity ETFs Reference Data Updated 2026-05-31

 In-the-money GLD options are typically auto-exercised at expiration.
 Out-of-the-money options expire worthless.
 Consider closing positions before expiration to avoid assignment risk.

-Analyze GLD Options
+Explore GLD Options Data

 Access institutional-grade analytics including gamma exposure, implied volatility, and real-time options flow.